National Ploughing Championships: Later years

 As of 2014/2015, the event's costs were in the region of €3.5 million, and there were ploughing associations in every county in Ireland.

 With an average of 180,000 spectators, the NPA attendance has grown from the 3,000 that attended in 1932 to over 280,000 in the 2010s.
 Some outlets have described the National Ploughing Championships as a "flagship event in Irish agriculture" and as "the biggest outdoor exhibition and agricultural trade show in Europe".
-Despite the size of the events, the NPA remains a voluntary association.

 The 2020 event was cancelled as part of the response to the COVID-19 pandemic in Ireland.
 The 2021 event went ahead on a much scaled-back level, with the trade exhibition element and the world ploughing contest cancelled due to uncertainty over COVID-19 restrictions.
 The 2022 event returned as normal with a new attendance record of 115,500 on 21 September.
 In 2023, Macra na Feirme organised a successful world record attempt to throw the most wellies simultaneously.